 - A plan for resolving any potential disputes that may occur, such as attending family counseling or mediation

-As long as your case does not involve domestic violence or abuse, mutually agreeing upon a parenting plan is the ideal method in determining parenting time and parental responsibilities.
+As long as your case does not involve domestic violence or abuse, mutually agreeing upon a parenting plan is the ideal method for determining parenting time and parental responsibilities.

 If you and the other parent are able to agree on the terms and conditions of the custody arrangements, the court will generally conclude that your plan is in the best interest of the children and accept it.

-If you and the other parent are not able to agree, the court has the authority to mandate that you and the other parent attend parenting classes or go to mediation.
+If you and the other parent are not able to agree, the court has the authority to mandate that you and the other parent attend parenting classes or go to Denver divorce mediation.

-If you go to court, the judge will determine what goes into your agreement.
+If you go to court, the judge will determine what goes into your agreement, having a parenting plan attorney can benefit you greatly in these situations.
 The court shall make this decision based on what is in the best interests of your children.